boingboomtschak/boingboomtschak.github.io/work.md

 -----

-Research Assistant - Tab Lab SeattleU (04/21 - Present)
+Research Assistant - Tab Lab Seattle University (04/21 - Present)

 _Facilitation of data collection, analysis, and extrapolation for research involving the classification of motion of the Jumping Bean Moth (Cydia Saltitans) in its larval stage.
 Use of Python, scikit-image, and OpenCV in order to track and record positions of multiple objects for further analysis using matplotlib.
 Faciliation of technical collaboration and availability of open-source resources using GitHub organization._

-Teaching Assistant - SeattleU Computer Science Department (01/20 - Present)
+Teaching Assistant - Seattle University Computer Science Department (01/20 - Present)

 _Assisted in administering course entitled "Data-Driven Programming" for multiple quarters.
+Graded assignments written in Python and provided out of class help to students._

-Graded assignments written in Python and provided out of class help to students having issues with assignments._
+_Assisted in administering course entitled "Languages and Computation".
+Graded assignments written in Python and F# and provided out of class help to students._

 # past work